LateGenXer/finance/rtp/README.md

 * It doesn't model mortality or the impact of different asset allocations on IHT.

-* It ignores dividend allowance and dividence tax.
+* It ignores dividend allowance and dividend tax.

-* It does not consider cash, or tax efficient products such as NS&I Premium Bonds and individual Gilts.
+* It does not consider cash, or tax advantaged products such as NS&I Premium Bonds or individual gilts.

 ## Known issues